olivercalazans/nmapy/README.md

 <br>

 ## Installation
-Simply run the **setup.sh** script, and everything will be set up for you.
-For detailed information, please refer to the [Wiki](https://github.com/olivercalazans/DataSeeker/wiki/Installation).
+To make it easier to use this project, a bash script has been created to handle the entire installation.
+Simply run the [setup.sh](code/setup.sh) script, and everything will be set up for you.
+If you prefer to run the code manually, follow the steps in the [Wiki](https://github.com/olivercalazans/DataSeeker/wiki/Installation).

 <br>